Testing semiparametric model-equivalence hypotheses based on the characteristic function: Specification of test statistics

 We close this section by specifying the spherical densities which will be employed in our simulation study.
 In this connection note that in principle any spherical density (or in fact any centrally symmetric density) may be used as weight function.
 However there exist some choices that are convenient from the computational point of view.
 Specifically we will employ as weight function the density of the spherical stable distribution and the density of the generalized spherical Laplace distribution.
-The CFs of these densities will be denoted by $C_\gamma(\cdot)$, where $C_\gamma(t)=\exp(-\|t\|^\gamma), \ \gamma\in(0,2]$, corresponds to the stable density, while $C_\gamma(t)=(1+\|t\|^2)^{-\gamma}, \ \gamma>0$, corresponds to the Laplace density; see Nolan (2013) and Kozubowski et al. (2013), respectively.
+The CFs of these densities will be denoted by $C_\gamma(\cdot)$, where $C_\gamma(t)=\exp(-\|t\|^\gamma), \ \gamma\in(0,2]$, corresponds to the stable density, while $C_\gamma(t)=(1+\|t\|^2)^{-\gamma}, \ \gamma>0$, corresponds to the Laplace density; see \cite{Nolan2013} and \cite{Kozubowski2013}, respectively.
 Here $\gamma$ may be termed ``characteristic exponent".
 With these densities as weight functions, formulae for the sample measures $\Delta^{(\mathcal M)}_{n,Z}$ in \eqref{testSU}--\eqref{testIU} as well as the estimated limit variance $\sigma_{n,w}^{2(\mathcal M)}$ in \eqref{varnS}--\eqref{varnI}, readily result by simply replacing $C_w(\cdot)$ by $C_\gamma(\cdot)$ in the corresponding equations.
-(Recall though that in the case of independence testing and due to the complexity of the resulting formulae, we employ the jackknife in order to estimate the limit variance).
+(Recall though that in the case of independence testing and due to the complexity of the resulting formulae, we employ the jackknife in order to estimate the limit variance). \begin{remark} The weight function $w(t)$ figuring in our population measures in \eqref{CFH}--\eqref{CFI} as well as in our tests statistics may in principle take arbitrary functional forms.
+Trivial conditions are that $w(t)$ should be non-negative and symmetric around zero.
+A further requirement, already mentioned, is computational convenience, meaning that it should render kernels $C_w(\cdot)$ that are in a closed--form and free of numerical integration.
+In this connection several authors have discussed weight functions that lead to so--called universal kernels, i.e. kernels that lead to test consistency; see \cite{Gretton2012} for related work in the setting of reproducing kernel Hilbert spaces.
+In fact \cite{Micchelli2006} already mention the normal and (generalized) Laplace as universal kernels.
+The kernels corresponding to the energy--distance statistics are also universal; see for instance \cite{Sejdinovic2013}.
+The advantage of density--based weight functions adopted herein is that energy statistics, by using a non--integrable weight function rather than a density, impose certain moment conditions on the underlying random variable(s) that restricts application to light--tailed distributions. \end{remark}